Iaguilaror/nf-bioinfo_benchmarker_one/README.md

  each fastq.gz file contains 50,000 reads from sample SRR13516428_2.fastq

-The pipeline is meant to be used to compare
+The pipeline is meant to be used to compare speed in different hardware envs.
+Mainly, this will help me to make recommendations about new laptops for students.